tk-notes/lucas-meier-blog/content/posts/2021/04/constant-time-big-numbers-introduction/index.md

 Go has a [big number library](https://golang.org/pkg/math/big/) as part of its standard library.
-While this library has all the operations you might want, and is quite performant, as far as I can tell, its operations are filled with timing leaks: {{<ref-link "3">}}.
+While this library has all the operations you might want, and is quite performant, as far as I can tell.
+Unfortunately, its operations are filled with timing leaks: {{<ref-link "3">}}.

 This is fine, since this API is intended to be a general-purpose Big Number library.